splo/vscode-bevy-inspector/CONTRIBUTING.md

 - Write clear, concise commit messages.
 This project uses a relaxed form of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/):
   - `feat: Add <new feature>` for new/improved features.
   - `fix: <bug>` for bug fixes.
-  - All other kinds of commit `type` is ignore and considered `chore`.
+  - All other kinds of commit `type` is ignored and considered `chore`.

 ## Code Style